Computing the Reciprocal of a $\phi$-function by Rational Approximation: Introduction

 \section{Introduction}

-Numerical methods for the computation of matrix functions involved in the solution of certain ordinary or partial differential equations have witnessed growing interest in recent years (see \cite{HLIN} and the references given therein).
-Several methods are concerned with the evaluation of the matrix $\phi$-functions $\phi_k(A)$, $k\geq 0$, for a large and possibly sparse matrix $A$, where $\phi_k(z)$ are entire functions defined recursively by $\phi_{k+1}(z)=\displaystyle\frac{\phi_k(z)-(1/k!)}{z}$ with $\phi_0(z)=e^z$ \cite{HoOs}.
-Here we focus on the related issue of approximating the inverse $\phi_1$ matrix function $\psi_1(A)$ where $\psi_1(z)$ is a meromorphic function defined by
+Numerical methods for the computation of matrix functions have witnessed growing interest in recent years (see \cite{HighamBook}, \cite{HighamCatalogue} and the references given therein).
+One important class of applications is the solution of some classical problems for ordinary or partial differential equations.
+Several methods have been developed for the evaluation of the matrix $\phi$-functions $\phi_k(A)$, $k\geq 0$, where $A$ is a large and possibly sparse matrix, and $\phi_k(z)$ are entire functions defined recursively by $\phi_{k+1}(z)=\displaystyle\frac{\phi_k(z)-(1/k!)}{z}$ with $\phi_0(z)=e^z$ \cite{HoOs}.